QasimKhan5d/braille-bridge/README.md

 This script will:
 1. Check for required prerequisites
+2. Install and start Ollama service
-2. Set up the Python virtual environment
+3. Set up the Python virtual environment
-3. Install liblouis library with UCS4 support
+4. Install liblouis library with UCS4 support
-4. Install all Python dependencies
+5. Install all Python dependencies
-5. Set up the frontend dependencies
+6. Set up the frontend dependencies
-6. Create necessary configuration files
+7. Create necessary configuration files

 Remember to fill the `.env` in `backend/`